LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ```

 After the data and model are successfully loaded, you can view the probability graph for this analysis.
-You can also look at the value, including alignment or tree, by simple click the component in the graph.
+You can also look at the value, including alignment or tree, by simply clicking the component in the graph.

 <figure class="image">
   <img src="LinguaPhyloStudio.png" alt="LinguaPhyloStudio">